rust-diplomat/diplomat/book/src/backend_dev_setup.md

 You should now work on building a minimal backend that can generate opaque type definitions with methods that only accept and return [**primitive types**](https://docs.rs/diplomat_core/latest/diplomat_core/hir/enum.PrimitiveType.html).

+You will need to update `tool/src/lib.rs` to add handling for your backend.

 Once you have the basics of a backend you can add attribute handling.
 The best way to do this is to check the existing backends e.g. [dart](https://github.com/rust-diplomat/diplomat/blob/b3a8702f6736dbd6e667638ca0025b8f8cd1509f/tool/src/lib.rs#L95)(Note: git permalink may be out of date).
 The most important is to ignore disabled types and methods, as then you can take advantage of diplomat's feature tests